maranton/is/Part-2.-SSH.md

 $ hostname -I
 ```

+> **Bash Beginner Tip**: The `$` sign in the command above denotes the start of a bash command, you don't actually type this when typing in bash.
+In fact, if you look at your raspberry pi's terminal or your other machine's terminal, you'll see the dollar sign is already to the left of the cursor.
+If you ever see a `#` instead of a dollar sign before the bash command, it means that the current bash context has elevated, super user privileges, similar to prefixing each command with `sudo`.

 The IP address will be returned to the screen.
 Write your IP address down for use throughout this workshop.
 In the screenshot above, the Pi’s IP address is 10.1.101.91.

 ### Step 2: Setup SSH